2D-Zernike polynomials and coherent state quantization of the unit disc: Abstract

 \section{Abstract}

-Using the orthonormality of the 2D-Zernike polynomials reproducing kernels, reproducing kernel Hilbert spaces and ensuing coherent states are attained.
-With the aid of the so obtained coherent states the complex unit disc is quantized.
-Associated upper symbols, lower symbols and related generalized Berezin transforms are also obtained.
-Along the way, necessary summation formulas for the 2D-Zernike polynomials are proved.
+Using the orthonormality of the 2D-Zernike polynomials, reproducing kernels, reproducing kernel Hilbert spaces, and ensuring coherent states attained.
+With the aid of the so-obtained coherent states, the complex unit disc is quantized.
+Associated upper symbols, lower symbols and related generalized Berezin transforms also obtained.
+A number of necessary summation formulas for the 2D-Zernike polynomials proved.